aerospike/aerospike-rest-gateway/docs/data-formats.md

 * Aerospike stores a GeoJSON type.
 Which is returned as a `MessagePack` extension type.

-If you are not handling Maps with non string keys, and not using bytes nor GeoJSON, then JSON as an interchange format will work for the Rest Client.
+If you are not handling Maps with non string keys, and not using bytes nor GeoJSON, then JSON as an interchange format will work for the Rest Gateway.

 ## MessagePack Format

-The `MessagePack` sent and received by the Rest client is almost completely standard.
+The `MessagePack` sent and received by the REST Gateway is almost completely standard.
 The one specific detail is that we represent a `GeoJSON` object using the [MessagePack Extension format type](https://github.com/msgpack/msgpack/blob/master/spec.md#extension-types).
 The extension type value is `23` and the payload is the string representation of the `GeoJSON`.
 This is done to